Hodaka Yoshida: Analysis of his work

-Instead of having a straight line development, his work moved forward in a series of abrupt stages.
-For example, his 1955 encounter in Mexico with primitive Pre-Columbian artifacts and architecture radically reoriented his art.
-A survey of the total range of his work - about 600 prints over 45 years - reveals distinct periods, each having major changes in subject matter, vocabulary, style, and color palette.
+A survey of the total range of his work (about 600 prints over 45 years) reveals distinct periods, each having major changes in subject matter, vocabulary, style, and color palette.
 His styles, while always his own, drew from Expressionism, Pop, Photorealism, and Color Field abstraction.
-(Allen, et al., 114–119) Broadly speaking most of his prints would be categorized as sōsaku-hanga.
+(Allen, et al., 114-119) Broadly speaking most of his prints would be categorized as sōsaku-hanga.